-As of December 31, 2018, our executive officers, directors, holders of 5% or more of our stock, and their affiliates beneficially owned approximately 69% of our common stock on an as converted basis.
+As of December 31, 2019, our executive officers, directors, holders of 5% or more of our stock, and their affiliates beneficially owned approximately 51% of our common stock, inclusive of vested options and warrants to acquire shares of our common stock.
 These stockholders may be able to determine the outcome of all matters requiring stockholder approval.
 For example, these stockholders may be able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may feel are in your best interest as one of our stockholders.